DeNepo/separation-of-concerns/README.md

 ### Separating your Concerns

 A working project is not enough!
 For projects in this module we will expect you to turn in code that is well organized in different files based on it's role.
 The first week's project will come with some starter-code to help you get used to the folder structure we expect.
-The `using-user-input` exercises will also act as a guide & practice for building well-structured projects.

 ### Development Strategy